Malaysia appoints Ericsson as 5G development partner

-KUALA LUMPUR, July 1 (Reuters) - Malaysia on Thursday said it has appointed Swedish telecommunications giant Ericsson (ERICb.ST) as its partner to develop its 5G network and ecosystem.
+KUALA LUMPUR (Reuters) - Malaysia on Thursday said it has appointed Swedish telecommunications giant Ericsson as its partner to develop its 5G network and ecosystem.

 Under the deal, Ericsson will be responsible for end-to-end development of the network in Malaysia at a total cost of 11 billion ringgit ($2.65 billion), state owned Digital Nasional Berhad (DNB) - which is responsible for the project - said in a statement.